Who We Are

 The Greers Ferry Hatchery was established in 1965 to produce rainbow trout for restocking the cold tailwaters below Greers Ferry and other U.S. Corps of Engineers water projects (dams) located in Arkansas, eastern Oklahoma, and neighboring states.
 In cooperation with the State game and fish agencies, we distribute approximately 200,000 pounds of trout each year to suitable tailwaters below U.S. Corps of Engineers dams in Arkansas and eastern Oklahoma.
 The hatchery’s water supply comes from Greers Ferry Reservoir at a depth of more than 100 feet below the water surface.

-The temperature at this depth is cold the year round, ranging between 44° and 56°F. After the water is aerated to add oxygen, it flows through the hatchery at rates averaging 11,000 gallons per minute.
+The temperature at this depth is cold year round, ranging between 44° and 56°F. Water enters the hatchery and passes through aeration components and flows through the hatchery at rates averaging 11,000 gallons per minute.

 How We Do It